Sabres let Cory Conacher and Jamie McBain go; Sam Reinhart visits Buffalo for first time

 The rebuilding club passed on giving them qualifying offers as restricted free agents, making them free to sign with any team.

-The Sabres also didn’t qualify defensemen Nick Crawford and Matt MacKenzie, who played in Rochester, and goalie Connor Knapp, who played one NHL game last season.
+The Sabres also didn’t qualify defensemen Nick Crawford and Matt MacKenzie, who played in Rochester, and goalie Connor Knapp, who played two NHL games last season.

 Sabres general manager Tim Murray said Monday morning McBain, who struggled his one season here, wouldn’t be coming back.
 Murray put Conacher, a waiver acquisition from Ottawa, in the “maybe” category.
 Hours later, however, they officially let him go.